FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-A local Whisper AI transcriber bot for Telegram, utilizing GPU or CPU for processing.
+A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing -- no API required!

 Runs on Python 3.10+.